Join our newsletter

 Find the funding you need

 There are lots of ways you can secure funding for your postgraduate research.

-Depending on the project you’re applying for, there are a range of options available at different times of the year.
-We also regularly receive sponsorship from research councils, industries, trusts and charities.
+Depending on the project you're applying for and when you're applying, there are a range of options available to you:

-If you’re self-funding your research or you’re being sponsored by your government, we'll require proof of funds or a letter from your sponsor when you apply.
+- Self-funded or government sponsored projects - if you're self-funded or government funded then we'll need to see proof of funds or a letter from your sponsor when you apply.

 Search our funding database